Our 2015 Winner!

 You can't think of media in Vermont without this man coming to mind.
 As executive producer, anchor, and award-winning reporter at WCAX - Channel 3 News Darren knows Vermonters are making the tastiest beers in the world.

-You may know her better by her Twitter alias @LipstickNLager, Bethany has enjoyed craft beer as long as she was legally able to.
+You may know her better by her Twitter & Instagram alias LipstickNLager.
+Bethany has been a Make the Cut judge since year one.
+The original founder of Vermont Girls Pint Out, and co-founder of Vermont Beer Week (2015 & 2016) has been enjoying craft beer as long as she was able to.